S’mores Sheet Cake

 - Using a kitchen torch, toast the marshmallow topping.

-- You can make the cake ahead of time but not the ganache or marshmallow fluff.
+- You can make the cake ahead of time, but it’s best to make the ganache and marshmallow topping fresh for assembly.

 - Make sure not to over mix the cake batter!